Table of Contents

 Intrahepatic Cholestasis of Pregnancy

-Otherwise known as recurrent jaundice of pregnancy, cholestatic hepatosis or icterus gravidarum, this condition commonly affects women who are pregnant with 2 or more fetuses and is influenced by genetics.
+Otherwise known as recurrent jaundice of pregnancy, cholestatic hepatosis, or icterus gravidarum.
+This condition commonly affects women who are pregnant with 2 or more fetuses and is influenced by genetics.
 It is characterized by itching and jaundice.

 Pathogenesis of intrahepatic cholestasis of pregnancy

-- ABCB4 – expresses multidrug resistance protein 3 which is implicated in progressive familial intrahepatic cholestasis
+- ABCB4 – expresses multidrug resistance protein 3 which is implicated in progressive familial intrahepatic cholestasis.

 - ATP8B1 – encodes Farnesoid X receptor and transporting ATPase.

-The impaired clearance of bile results in its accumulation in the plasma and is manifested as hyperbilirubinemia.
+Impaired clearance of bile results in its accumulation in the plasma and is manifested as hyperbilirubinemia.
 This could regress after delivery but can recur in subsequent pregnancies.

 Management of intrahepatic cholestasis of pregnancy

 Intrahepatic cholestasis is managed supportively.
 Itching is controlled by antihistamines and topical emollients.
 Use of cholestyramine is still under debate as it interferes with the absorption of fat-soluble vitamins needed for the maintenance of pregnancy.